HomeDirectoriesBoston Law Firms Winning the Directory Game

 Treating all directories as equal weight

-This is the single most expensive mistake I see.
-A managing partner tells their marketing coordinator to “get us listed everywhere,” and the coordinator dutifully submits to 50+ directories without any prioritisation.
+This is the most expensive mistake I see.
+A managing partner tells the marketing coordinator to “get us listed everywhere,” and the coordinator dutifully submits to 50-plus directories with no prioritisation.
 The result is a thin presence across dozens of platforms and a strong presence on none.

 Directory PlatformDomain Authority (approx.)Legal SpecificityBoston Market RelevanceRecommended Priority

-Firms that spread effort equally across all eight of these platforms will underperform firms that invest 60% of their effort in Tier 1 and distribute the remainder across Tiers 2 and 3.
+Firms that spread effort equally across all eight of these platforms will lose to firms that put 60% of their effort into Tier 1 and split the rest across Tiers 2 and 3.

 The NAP inconsistency epidemic across Back Bay

-Back Bay and the Financial District are home to a disproportionate share of Boston’s mid-to-large firms, many of which have moved offices at least once in the past decade.
+Back Bay and the Financial District hold a disproportionate share of Boston’s mid-to-large firms, and many have moved offices at least once in the past decade.
 Every office move creates a NAP inconsistency problem.
-I audited one 45-attorney firm on Boylston Street and found their old 101 Federal Street address still appearing on 17 different directory platforms — some of which they didn’t even know they were listed on.
+I audited one 45-attorney firm on Boylston Street and found their old 101 Federal Street address still appearing on 17 different directory platforms, some of which they didn’t even know they were listed on.

 The problem compounds when firms have multiple offices.
-A firm with locations in Boston, Cambridge, and Worcester needs to maintain separate, consistent listings for each — and Google’s guidelines explicitly prohibit using a single Google Business Profile to represent multiple locations.
-Yet I’ve seen firms attempt exactly this, creating a single listing with a Boston address that mentions Cambridge and Worcester in the description.
-Google interprets this as spam, and the listing’s visibility suffers accordingly.
+A firm with locations in Boston, Cambridge, and Worcester needs separate, consistent listings for each, and Google’s guidelines explicitly forbid using a single Google Business Profile to represent multiple locations.
+Yet I’ve seen firms try exactly this, creating one listing with a Boston address that mentions Cambridge and Worcester in the description.
+Google reads this as spam, and the listing’s visibility suffers.

 Myth: A few minor address inconsistencies across directories don’t affect search rankings.
 Reality: Google’s local ranking algorithm cross-references NAP data across directories to establish entity confidence.
-Even small discrepancies — “Suite 400” versus “Ste 400” versus “4th Floor” — can reduce the algorithm’s confidence in your business entity, suppressing your visibility in local pack results.
-The effect is cumulative: five inconsistencies are more than five times as damaging as one.
+Even small discrepancies, “Suite 400” versus “Ste 400” versus “4th Floor”, can reduce the algorithm’s confidence in your business entity and suppress your visibility in local pack results.
+The effect is cumulative: five inconsistencies do more than five times the damage of one.

 Ignoring practice-area-specific platforms